promhippie/github_exporter/docs/content/application.md

 which you will need later to configure the app within the exporter.

-Scroll down to **Private keys** and hit the **Generate a private key** button in order to download the required certificate which you will alos need later on.
+Scroll down to **Private keys** and hit the **Generate a private key** button in order to download the required certificate which you will also need later on.

 Since you are still missing the installation ID click on **Install App** on the left sidebar and install the application for your organization, I have enabled